 Has a cover story to avert suspicion, but details may vary or be inconsistent with a query.
 Law enforcement may refer to this as a "legend."

-Conducting a head-to-toe, full assessment in this patient population is of vital importance.
+A head-to-toe, full assessment in this patient population is vital.
 An examination may prove difficult due to the emotional and psychological state of the victim.
 These patients may appear as uncooperative or vague and give an inconsistent history.
 These reactions are manifestations of their trauma.
 Provider frustration or stereotyping may arise, leading to the desire to exit the room quickly, with a quick determination of probable diagnosis and treatment.
 As discussed above, the potential exists for "diagnostic overshadowing."
 As with any trauma patient, a high index of suspicion should be present for co-existing conditions and comorbidities.

 Conduct the assessment in private, not allowing anyone accompanying the patient to be present.
-A chaperone may be present and a certified interpreter, if required, to facilitate a feeling of trust, establishes rapport, and starts to build a trusted network of people and organizations willing to help.
-Provide a same-sex provider for the physical exam/assessment if at all possible with the staffing mix currently available.
+A chaperone may be present and a certified interpreter, if required, to facilitate a feeling of trust, establish rapport, and build a trusted network of people and organizations willing to help.
+If possible, provide a same-sex provider for the physical exam/assessment with the available staffing mix.
 During the exam, the patient may seem emotionally absent, hyperventilate, and not verbalize feelings of discomfort.
 Be alert to nonverbal signs.
 Reassure frequently and promote a relaxed, non-rushed atmosphere.
-Avoid interrogating the victim, ask only direct, pertinent, open-ended, yet neutral questions.
-Maintain eye contact with the victim, barring cultural considerations, and avoid writing while the victim is speaking.
-Ensure the victim is completely undressed and in a gown so a complete trauma assessment can be initiated.
+Avoid interrogating the victim; ask only direct, pertinent, open-ended, yet neutral questions.
+Maintain eye contact with the victim, barring cultural considerations, and avoid writing while the victim speaks.
+Ensure the victim is entirely undressed and in a gown so a complete trauma assessment can be initiated.
 Specifically, examine for the following: